markjdba/mark-project-test/README_project_3_test.md

 3. The openai.Completion.create() method was used to send a text completion request and asks the API to translate the text into the target language.
 4. The language translation function also uses the chunk text function to ensure the text does not exceed limitations.

+## ADDITIONAL QUESTIONS

+### FUTURE CONSIDERATIONS
+### Performance metrics:
+1. To develop a confidence score for both the summarization and the translation, a comparison to human summarizations and translations is needed
+2. Although a doable approach, comparisons to human summarizations and translations is difficult and can be expensive
+3. Given more time the team would explore different ways to develop a confidence score in an efficient manne

 ### PROBLEMS ENCOUNTERED:
+### Summarization models
-The team explored different pre-trained models to summarize the transcription text including Mistral 7b openorca.Q6_K.gguf.
+1. The team explored different pre-trained models to summarize the transcription text including Mistral 7b openorca.Q6_K.gguf
-However, the team had difficulty integrating the model into the developed code so moved to a streamlined approach of using GPT-3.5-turbo for both summarization and translation
+2. However, the team had difficulty integrating the model into the developed code so moved to a streamlined approach of using GPT-3.5-turbo for both summarization and translation

-### FUTURE CONSIDERATIONS:
-Given more time the team would explore different ways to develop a confidence score in an efficient manner.

 ## REFERENCES